Chaosmose/PdSSync/README.md

 # PdSSync #

 A simple delta synchronizer for documents and data between devices.
-The synchronization relies on a client software and a Restfull service It allows to synchronizes local and distant sets of files grouped in a root folder by using a mediation service.
+The standard synchronization topology relies on a client software and a light blind Restfull service, but can work locally and using P2P.
+It allows to synchronizes local and distant grouped sets of files.

 ## Approach ##